Vamsi0069/Interview-Question/realtime_keywords.md

 * Slack / Microsoft Teams – for real-time messaging
 * Confluence / Notion – for documentation and knowledge sharing
 * Zoom / Google Meet – for video calls and demos

-Would you like a visual diagram of this workflow or a cheat sheet for quick reference?